-The histopathological features of malignant melanomas vary widely.
+The histopathological features of malignant melanomas may vary.
 A typical feature, often facilitating the diagnosis of melanoma, is the presence of a pagetoid growth pattern.
-Pagetoid growth pattern is characterized by growth of melanoma cells in the upper layers of the epidermis (as opposed to the localization of normal melanocytes in basal layers of the epidermis).
-The melanoma cells can be large and rich in cytoplasm, small or even spindly.
-In a subset of melanomas there are areas with abundant melanin and in other melanomas melanin pigment is scarce or absent.
+The pagetoid growth pattern is characterized by the growth of melanoma cells in the upper layers of the epidermis (as opposed to the localization of normal melanocytes in basal layers of the epidermis).
+The melanoma cells can be large and rich in the cytoplasm, small or even spindly.
+In a subset of melanomas, there are areas with abundant melanin and in other melanomas, melanin pigment is scarce or absent.
 Tumor cell nuclei are enlarged, often with a prominent nucleolus and mitoses are present at a variable degree.